 Hawaii has no restrictions on the amount that rent can be increased.

-A landlord must provide “adequate” notice.
-For a month-to-month tenancy a 45-Day Notice before increasing rent, for tenancies less than a month a 15-Day Notice.
+For a month-to-month tenancy a 45-Day Notice is required before increasing rent and for a tenancy that is less than a month, a 15-Day Notice is required.
 (HRS §521-21(d)(e))

 For a FREE rent increase notice template, click here.